PaperStrike/Pjax/README.md

 </html>
 ```

-We want Pjax to intercept the URL `/about`, and replace `.the-content` with the resulting content of the request.
+We want Pjax to intercept the URL `/about`, and replace `.content` with the resulting content of the request.

 Besides, we would like to replace the `<nav>` to show the active `/about` link, as well as update our page meta and the `<aside>` sidebar.